-While GEE controls for the longitudinal design of the data, a limitation is that it can not analyze the inherent multivariate nature of the composition of the NEFA fraction.
-As such, after running the GEE models for the longitudinal analysis, partial least squares discriminant analysis (PLS-DA) was used to identify the patterns of NEFA composition against beta-cell function (using ISSI-2, which has most of the associations in the GEE models) and for those who converted or maintained dysglycemia status (either IFG, IGT, or DM) over the 6 years.
+While GEE accounts for the longitudinal design of the data, this approach is limited in that it cannot analyze the inherent multivariate nature of the composition of the NEFA fraction.
+As such, after running the GEE models for the longitudinal analysis, partial least squares discriminant analysis (PLS-DA) was used to identify the patterns of NEFA composition against beta-cell function (using ISSI-2, which had most of the associations in the GEE models) and for those who converted to or maintained dysglycemia status (either IFG, IGT, or DM) over the 6 years.
 Since PLS-DA can't handle longitudinal data, the longitudinal data was included by extracting latent trajectories of beta-cell function (ISSI-2) over the 6 years using latent class mixed models (LCMM).
 A limitation of these methods, excluding LCMM, is that they can not be adjusted for covariates.

 All analyses were performed using R 3.2.4 (19), along with the R packages geepack 1.2.0.1 for GEE (20), caret 6.0.64 for PLS-DA, and lcmm 1.7.5 for LCMM.
 The R code for this manuscript is available at {{link}}.
 Results were statistically significance at p<0.05, after adjusting for multiple testing using the Benjamini-Hochberg False Discovery Rate (21).